 intrapancreatic accessory spleen

 Non-specific oesophageal motility disorder (NSMD) is one of the oesophageal dysmotility disorders.
-It is used to described patients with oesophageal dysmotility that do not meet diagnostic criteria for other oesophageal motility disorders.
+It is used to describe patients with oesophageal dysmotility that do not meet diagnostic criteria for other oesophageal motility disorders.

 example 1: abdominal film